 - About 3 pounds fresh apples (such as Granny Smith or Winesap), peeled and diced into 1/2 inch pieces

 - 1 1/4 cups not-too-finely chopped pecans

 - 4 tablespoons (2 ounces) unsalted butter

 - 1/2 cup heavy cream

-- 3. Stir in the apples, pecans, and vanilla, and pour into a buttered and 9-by-13-inch baking pan.
+- 3. Scrape the batter into the buttered baking pan.

-- 4. Bake in the preheated oven until a skewer or toothpick inserted into the center of the cake comes out clean, about 1 1/4 hours (begin checking after 50 minutes).
-Remove from the oven, and allow to cool in the pan while you prepare the caramel glaze.
+- 4. Bake the cake until a skewer or toothpick inserted in the center of the cake comes out clean and the sides of the cake begin to pull away from the pan, 60 to 75 minutes.
+(You may want to begin checking the cake for doneness after 50 minutes.)
+Remove the cake from the oven and let it cool in the pan while you prepare the caramel glaze.

 - 5. Melt the butter in a saucepan, and add both the sugars and the salt.
 Stir until blended, and cook over medium-low heat for 2 minutes.
 Stir in the heavy cream, and boil for 2 minutes, stirring constantly.
 Remove from heat.

-- 6. Use a skewer or toothpick to poke holes all over the top of the cake, and pour the warm glaze over the surface.
-Serve warm or at room temperature.
+- 6. Use a skewer or toothpick to poke holes all over the top of the apple cake and pour the warm caramel glaze over the surface.
+Slice and serve warm or at room temperature.

 Hungry for more?
 Chow down on these: